beckgom/beckgom-page/content/authors/admin/_index.md

   url: https://www.keti.re.kr/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include AI for Speech/Audio, Lightweight Deep Learning, distributed robotics, mobile computing and programmable matter.
+bio: My research interests include AI for Speech/Audio, Lightweight Deep Learning.

 # Interests to show in About widget
 interests: